 First off, we have the matter of ethics.
 Will an AV be programmed to kill you to save the lives of others?
 For example, if a semi-truck was barrelling straight for your vehicle, and the only option your AV had was to swerve and hit two pedestrians (maybe even an infant), would car designers program the car to save your life or the lives of the two pedestrians?

 For a machine, the logic is simple: saving two lives is better than saving one.
 But from your perspective, maybe you’re not the noble type, or maybe you have a large family that depends on you.
 Having a machine dictate whether you live or die is an ethical grey zone—one different government jurisdictions may treat differently.
 Read Tanay Jaipuria’s Medium post for more dark, ethical questions about these types of outlier situations.

-Finally, we have the special interests.
+Finally, we have special interests.
 Auto manufacturers risk going bankrupt if a significant portion of society shifts their preferences from car ownership to using cheaper carsharing or taxi services.
 Meanwhile, unions representing truck and taxi drivers risk seeing their membership going extinct should AV tech go mainstream.
-These special interests will have every reason to lobby against, sabotage, protest, and maybe even riot against the wide scale introduction of AVs.
-Of course this all hints at the elephant in the room: jobs.
+These special interests will have every reason to lobby against, sabotage, protest, and maybe even riot against the wide-scale introduction of AVs.
+Of course, this all hints at the elephant in the room: jobs.

 There’s no avoiding it, AV tech is going to kill more jobs than it creates.
 And the effects will reach further than you’d expect.

 Let’s look at the most immediate victim: drivers.
 The chart below, from the US Bureau of Labor Statistics, details the average annual wage and number of jobs available for different driver professions presently in the market.